burrt/compsci-docs/_v1/vhdl-notes.md

 ### Asynchronous

-* Due to varying network skews this can lead to different FFs coming out of reset on different clock cycles giving an indeterminate behaviour.
+* Due to varying network skews this can lead to different FFs coming out of reset on different clock cycles giving an indeterminate behavior.
   * For a large reset network with a huge fan-out we can assume the network skew to be considerable - which further worsens the situation and increases the likelihood of problems.
 * -They are asynchronous, both at the assertion and at the de-assertion of the reset.
 The assertion is a non issue, the **de-assertion** is the issue.
 If the asynchronous reset is released at or near the active clock edge of a flip-flop, the output of the flip-flop could go **metastable** and thus the reset state of the ASIC could be lost.